 This is a class of cannabis plants that was long cultivated for industrial purposes, hence the name ‘Industrial Hemp.’

-Its’ low concentration of THC makes it a prime choice for the extraction and production of hemp derived CBD products.
+Its’ low concentration of THC makes the hemp plant a prime choice for the extraction and production of hemp derived CBD products.
 Apart from serving as a raw material (a.k.a. biomass) for the CBD oil industry, hemp is also a good substance for building materials, clothing, composite materials, cordage, cosmetic, food industries, paper, plastic, and clothing.

 If you found your way to this website, you are more than likely at least somewhat familiar with CBD, or cannabidiol.
 For a long time, hemp was illegal in the United States.
 It has always been somewhat of a grey area for Americans.